 Battle of Soldier Spring

-The following story is from the book, Carbine & Lance, The Story of Old Fort Sill, by Colonel W. S. Nye; Copyright © 1937 by the University of Oklahoma Press.
-Reprinted by permission.
-All rights reserved.
+From the book, Carbine & Lance, The Story of Old Fort Sill, by Colonel W. S. Nye:

 During the day Indians in the surrounding camps received information from fugitives coming in from the southwest that a village of Comanches had been attacked by white men near the western end of the Wichita Mountains.
 They said that the whites were soldiers or Texans, they did not know which, and that they were driving a herd of cattle with them.
 Reports of this matter were made to General Sheridan.
 At first he was inclined to consider it a baseless rumor, but the white scouts insisted that the Indians were telling a straight story.
 At noon a staff officer, Lieutenant Edward Hunter, from Colonel Evans' Fort Bascom column, arrived at Fort Cobb.
 He reported that Evans had destroyed an Indian village on Christmas day, and was now camped near the mouth of Rainy Mountain Creek.